 The reality is that I would have preferred not to have been paid at all.
-After taxes, I didn’t even realize I was getting paid in the beginning and had to question what these random deposits were at random times.
+After taxes, I didn't even realize I was getting paid in the beginning.
+I had to question what these random deposits were at random times.

 Without a paycheck, I wouldn't have felt as obligated.
 It's that heavy feeling of obligation that took away from the freedom I'd so readily grown accustomed to since 2012.

 There is no dream job because you've always got to answer to someone, no matter how nice they are.
 And when you have to answer to someone, you've got to alter your behavior.

 After being free for so many years, it felt weird not being completely myself during the season.
 As a coach, I must act seriously and professionally.
 And that's frankly foreign to my personality.
 I'm often times just an easy-go-lucky type of guy.

 Having a dream job reminded me how much we have to change ourselves in order to fit in and grow in a work environment.